StrafeChat/desktop/README.md

-# desktop
+# Strafe Desktop
-Strafe destop Elctron app
+The repo for the Strafe Desktop app using electron web view.